JunyongYao/airflow-cookiecutter/README.md

 │
 ├── src                <- Source code for use in this project.
 │   ├── __init__.py    <- Makes src a Python module
+│   ├── template_util.py   <- Some function used by notebook template
 │   │
 │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py